Torbreck, Brisbane: History

 Due to spiralling construction costs and/or lack of Brisbane City Council approval, some of the more elaborate aspects of the scheme had to be abandoned: shopping facilities and professional suites at ground level; basement laundry service; a top-class restaurant offering room service; a terrace cafe; roof and indoor gardens; and a tennis court, putting green and fully equipped children's playground.
 A planned rooftop observation lounge translated as an enclosed rooftop viewing deck.

 However, the project captured public imagination even before construction commenced.
 By May 1958, "Torbreck" had become the most popular lottery syndicate name in Brisbane.
 By mid-1959, the developers were sufficiently confident in the success of Torbreck to announce preliminary plans and schematic designs for Torbreck-Surfers Paradise and Torbreck-Burleigh.
 Neither of these developments eventuated, but Torbreck opened the Queensland market for home units.
 Other projects to follow included Camden along Kingsford Smith Drive, Glenfalloch in New Farm, and Kinkabool at Surfers Paradise.
 In order to market the property, the developers Reid Murray Developments Pty Ltd published a small brochure detailing the attributes of Torbreck and providing floor plans to the seven types of flats available in the tower block.
 This document recognises the "commanding and panoramic views of Brisbane, coupled with the full benefit of cooling breezes" offered by the units.

 In 1962/1963 the Royal Australian Institute of Architects (Queensland Chapter) awarded AH Job and RP Froud with a commendation for the Garden Block at Torbreck.
 The partnership were awarded other RAIA awards including for Residences of a High Standard for the McDough Residence, Fig Tree Pocket also in 1962/3; and a commendation for the Lane Residence, St Lucia in 1965.
+Job and Froud were also awarded the Robin Gibson Award for Enduring Architecture in the 2014 Queensland Architecture Awards for their work on Torbreck.

+The building is featured in a music video for the song "If You Want Release" by the group Far Out Corporation.